axon-rl/gem/README.md

 ## Features

 1. Environments consist of tasks and (optional) tools.
-Tool-calling is achieved by environment wrapper as demonstrated [here](./GETTING_STARTED.md#tool-integration-examples).
+Tool-calling is achieved via an environment wrapper, as demonstrated [here](./GETTING_STARTED.md#tool-integration-examples).
-2. GEM is training framework-agnostic so we demonstrate its integration with six popular RL training frameworks.
+2. GEM is training framework-agnostic, and we demonstrate its integration with six popular RL training frameworks.
-3. We provide implementation and benchmarking results for different algorithms on a diverse set of environments.
+3. We provide implementations and benchmarking results for different algorithms across a diverse set of environments.

 ### Supported Tasks